catseye/yastasoti/README.md

 yastasoti
 =========

+_Version 0.1-PRE_

 Yet another script to archive stuff off teh internets.

+It's not a spider that automatically crawls previously undiscovered pages — it's intended to be run by a human to make backups of pages they have already read and recorded.

-Was split off from Feedmark, which doesn't itself need to support this function.
+It was split off from [Feedmark][], which doesn't itself need to support this function.

 ### Features ###